yaroslavromanyuta/sporty-group-test/README.md

 - The "Today's details" grid shows the four metrics available from the forecast request (feels-like, humidity, wind, pressure); sunrise/visibility from the mock design are omitted since they aren’t part of the live request.
-- See `AI_USAGE.md` for how AI tooling was used on this assignment.